 “You’re not wrong.
 But think about it this way: shouldn’t you be grateful that they’re looking out for your best interests?
 If your boyfriend wants you to be more beautiful, and isn’t too much trouble to do, then what’s wrong with that?”

 There was a long silence.
-Even though W wasn’t an idiot, you couldn’t say she had a way with words, either.
+Even though W wasn’t stupid, nobody would say she had a way with words, either.
 Getting ready to go in for the kill, H adopted a joking tone, as if teasing a child.
 Smiling magnanimously, he said:

 “W, you’re a very pretty girl.
 I’m serious!
 But you’re letting your looks go to waste!
 Those teeth of yours are ruining everything.
 It’s sad.
 If you’re willing to let me help, I could—”